papinet/papiNet-API/1.0.0/order-status.md

 The _**papiNet Mock Service**_ is exposing the papiNet API endpoints on the domain `api.papinet.io`.

+## Authentication

+### Scenarios

+* Scenario A - One Production and One Shipment
+* Scenario B - Multiple Productions and One Shipment
+* Scenario C - One Production and Multiple Shipments
+* Scenario D - Multiple Productions and Multiple Shipments
+* Scenario E - Under Shipment
+* Scenario F - Over Shipment

 ## Scenario A

 The _Buyer_ sends an API request to get the list of all its _pending orders_: